Wafflespeanut/wafflespeanut.github.io/_posts/2018-12-31-swift-experience-report.markdown

 I think Swift and Rust have a number of similarities in their features (other than the obvious differences).[^9] I have a blind wish that it gets procedural macros from Rust at some point!

-It didn't require much effort for someone coming from Rust to jump into Swift (but I guess that's the case for jumping from Rust into any language, because well... we've learned from the master!).
+Anyway, it didn't require much effort for someone coming from Rust to get into Swift (but I guess that's the case for jumping from Rust into any other language, because well... we've learned from the master!).
 I like the way things are in Swift right now, and I'm looking forward to where it's headed.

+If I were to write a web service today, then Swift will be my choice without any second thoughts.

 ---

-<small>I may have left out some things along the way, but I'll update the post if something comes to mind.</small>
+<small>I may have left out some things along the way, but I'll update the post whenever something comes to mind.</small>

 [^1]: I don't think I'll be able to write about my WebID-TLS work just yet.
 I've been diagnosed with [CTS](https://en.wikipedia.org/wiki/Carpal_tunnel_syndrome) lately, and it's ascending, so I'll probably be taking a break from my computer starting this February or something and I need to wrap up some work before that.